 '''

-IF (v1>v2, 0, 5, 1e9)
+IF(v1>v2, 0, 5, 1e9)

 '''

-See "IF() Function" on page 23 for further details.
+See IF() Function for further details.

-4.4.3 Charge and Flux Devices
+4.5.3 Charge and Flux Devices

 It is possible to define capacitors and inductors directly using the arbitrary source.
 Capacitors must be defined in terms of their charge and inductors by their flux.
 These are defined in the same as voltage and current arbitrary sources but using 'q' or 'flux' instead of 'v' or 'i'.
 E.g. the following defines a simple linear capacitor: